Akhtar Raza Khan

 Akhtar was ranked 24th on the list of The 500 Most Influential Muslims in the world in 2018 edition, 26th in 2010, 28th in 2011, 26th in 2012, 22nd in 2013-2014, 22nd in 2014-15, 25th in 2016 editions, compiled by the Royal Islamic Strategic Studies Centre.
 He had tens of millions of followers in India.

 Early life and education

 He was born on 23 November 1943 at Muhallah Saudagaran in Bareilly, British India, to Ibrahim Raza Khan as the grandson of Hamid Raza Khan and as a great-grandson of Ahmad Raza Khan, who was considered to be a mujaddid by his followers and founder of the Barelvi movement.

-He went to school till graduation at the Manzar-i Islam of the Bareilly Dargah, and then at Islamia Inter College, Bareilly.
+He went to attended and graduated from the Manzar-i Islam of the Bareilly Dargah, and then Islamia Inter College, Bareilly.
 He post-graduated from the Al-Azhar University in Egypt in the Arabic literature and Islamic Studies with specialisation in Hadith and Tafseer from 1963 to 1966, where he was conferred with the Fakhr-e-Azhar (Pride of Azhar) award by Gamal Abdel Nasser.